 Category and series columns and rows

 A category column or row contains items being measured, either as the names of those items or as a series of dates on which measurements were taken.
 Typically, categories are represented on the horizontal axis or x-axis.
 Most charts require a category column or row to be powered up.
-(Exceptions include X-Y coordinate graphs, such as Scatter Plot and Bubble graphs, in which there are two value columns or rows.)
+(Exceptions include X-Y coordinate charts, such as Scatter Plot and Bubble charts, in which there are two value columns or rows.)
 In more complex chart types, categories are broken down into series items.
-For instance, in the DataSet previously shown, the "Charles" category can be broken down by team—either Team A, Team B, or Team C, as reflected in the following graph in which each category is a group of three series or bars:
+For instance, in the DataSet previously shown, the "Charles" category can be broken down by team—either Team A, Team B, or Team C, as reflected in the following chart in which each category is a group of three series or bars:

 In chart types that include legends, the legend items are generally used to denote the series data.
 One exception to this is in maps, which lack series columns but use legends to denote ranges in the map.